Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Proposed Method

 \subsection{Predicting Emotional Dimensions from Categories}

 Human emotions can be represented categorically \cite{ekman1992argument} or dimensionally \cite{russell1980circumplex}.
-Compared to categorical emotional approach~\cite{ekman1992argument} that lacks the capability to capture subtle emotional differences, the dimensional approach, such as Russell’s circumplex model, views emotions as fluid experiences across several dimensions, offering a more nuanced understanding \cite{russell1980circumplex}.
+Compared to the categorical emotional approach~\cite{ekman1992argument} that lacks the capability to capture subtle emotional differences, the dimensional approach, such as Russell’s circumplex model, views emotions as fluid experiences across several dimensions, offering a more nuanced understanding \cite{russell1980circumplex}.
 The specific definitions \cite{russell1977evidence} of 151 emotion types, as rated by 300 subjects, were reliably measured on a pleasure-arousal-dominance scale as shown in Table \ref{tab:pad}.

-Despite those studies, most emotional TTS research still relies on a finite set of emotion labels~\cite{barra2010analysis,zhou2020converting}.
-Few works have explored synthesizing mixed emotional styles by combining basic emotions~\cite{zhou2022speech,tang2023emomix}.
-Current TTS systems \cite{cho2024emosphere,kalyanemotion,wu2024laugh} that control emotional dimensions rely on SER models trained with costly, labor-intensive emotional dimension annotations, and face similar biases and challenges as those encountered in SER~\cite{wagner2023dawn, parthasarathy2017jointly}.
+Despite these advances, most emotional TTS research still relies on a limited set of categorical emotion labels~\cite{barra2010analysis,zhou2020converting}.
+Only a few studies have explored generating mixed emotional styles by combining basic emotions~\cite{zhou2022speech,tang2023emomix}.
+Recent TTS systems that incorporate emotional dimensions~\cite{cho2024emosphere,kalyanemotion,wu2024laugh} typically depend on SER models trained with costly and labor-intensive dimensional annotations.
+As a result, they inherit well-known SER biases—such as subjective and inconsistent labeling and imbalanced emotion distributions—which limit their ability to generalize when applied to generation tasks~\cite{wagner2023dawn,parthasarathy2017jointly}.